Bigg Boss (Hindi TV series) season 15

-Bigg Boss 15, also known as Bigg Boss: "Sankat in Jungle" or Bigg Boss: Pan Pana Pan Pandrah was the fifteenth season of the Indian reality TV series Bigg Boss.
-It premiered on 2 October 2021 on Colors TV Salman Khan hosted the season for the twelve time. and the grand finale aired on 30 January 2022 where Tejasswi Prakash emerged as the winner and Karan Kundra emerged as the runner-up.
-The season marked a series of disappointments for the franchise and the show recorded the lowest TRP of just 0.8.
+Bigg Boss 15, also known as Bigg Boss: Sankat in Jungle was the fifteenth season of the Indian reality TV series Bigg Boss.
+It premiered on 2 October 2021 on Colors TV.
+Salman Khan hosted the season for the twelve time.
+The grand finale aired on 30 January 2022 where Tejasswi Prakash emerged as the winner while Pratik Sehajpal as the runner-up.